drerik/presentations/Securing your container environment - Replacing Docker containers with root-less Podman.md

 ## File/storage/dev access

-- Make shure the user in the container has access to the files ( uid mapping )
+- Make sure the user in the container has access to the files ( uid mapping )

 ---